Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Tangential energy estimates

 \subsection{Control of full time derivatives}

 Now we compute the $L^2$-estimate of $\p_t^4 v$ and $\p_t^4\bp\eta$.
-This turns out to be the most difficult case compare to the cases with at least one tangential spatial derivatives that will be treated in Section \ref{sect at least one TP}.
-This is due to the fact that $\p_t^4 v$ can only be controlled in $L^2(\Omega)$ and so one has to control some higher order interior terms instead.
+This turns out to be the most difficult case compared to the cases with at least one tangential spatial derivative that will be treated in Section \ref{sect at least one TP}.
+This is because $\p_t^4 v$ can only be controlled in $L^2(\Omega)$ and so one has to control some higher-order interior terms instead.
 These interior terms will be treated by adapting the geometric cancellation scheme introduced in \cite{DK2017} together with an error term which can be controlled by terms in $E_{\kk}^{(3)}(t)$.